collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     >>> 'New entry added' in browser.contents
     True

 In the last example above we added a completely non-sense new element.
-But The menu customization feature heavily on the TALES expression for the URL.
+But the menu customization feature heavily rely on the TALES expression for the URL.
 In the given data can't be transformed in a valid TALES expression, the whole entry is ignored.

+In a similar way, in errors are put inside other optional TALES expressions, thet will be ignored or evaluated as *False*.

 So, going back to the site root we don't see any "*fake*" link available, even if the "*PDF Document*" ones is still there.